epfl-ada/ada-2024-project-nostringsadached/README.md

-# Title
-Historical and sociocultural analysis of film genre trends: impact of world events and box office successes
+# Historical and sociocultural analysis of film genre trends: impact of world events and box office successes.

 ## Abstract: